+- The benefit is an inherent and unavoidable part of activities for allowable purposes. . - The benefit is remote, isolated or insignificant. - The benefit is provided on arm's length commercial terms, at no cost or financial detriment to the SMSF - The trustees comply with the covenants in section 52B of the SISA - The benefit relates to activities which are part of a properly considered and formulated investment strategy. - The sole purpose test is complemented by other restrictions in SISA relating to 298.289 dealings with members and related parties, such as prohibitions or restrictions on: - Transactions not at arm's length.154 •

+Borrowings.158

-- The benefit relates to activities which are part of a properly considered and formulated • investment strategy. - 298.
-The sole purpose test is complemented by other restrictions in SISA relating to dealings with members and related parties, such as prohibitions or restrictions on: - Transactions not at arm's length . - Borrowings. • - Loans or financial assistance to members or relatives. - Acquisitions from related parties. - Charges over assets. - Assignment of, or charges over, member's benefits. - SMSF assets not held separately from the members' personal assets. - Acquisition of "in-house" assets in excess of 5% of the total market value of the SMSF assets. - Collectables and personal use assets.
+- Loans or financial assistance to members or relatives.156 - Acquisitions from related parties.157 - Charges over assets.158 - Assignment of, or charges over, member's benefits.159 - SMSF assets not held separately from the members' personal assets.160 - Acquisition of "in-house" assets in excess of 5% of the total market value of the SMSF assets.161 - Collectables and personal use assets.162